jordan-sussman/claude-code-notify-sound/README.md

 `.wav` is the safest cross-platform choice if you want the repo to work for others with zero extra dependencies.

-## Attribution
+## Example sound attribution

 Sample notification sound sourced from [notificationsounds.com](https://notificationsounds.com/notification-sounds/elegant-notification-sound), licensed under [CC Attribution](https://notificationsounds.com/terms-of-use#copyright).

 ## Uninstall
+Removes only the hooks this tool added.

 ```bash
 ./install.sh --uninstall
 ```

-Removes only the hooks this tool added.